Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential: Methods

 where $A_{\boldsymbol{\sigma}}$ is the coefficient of each configuration $\boldsymbol{\sigma}$. $A_{\boldsymbol{\sigma}}$ can be a linear combination of state vectors, mean-field wavefunction, or MPS.

 We consider the Hamiltonian represented by

 The first line, Eq~(\ref{eq:hamiltonian-mw}), is the Hamiltonian in the mass-weighted coordinate space, in which atomic masses are absorbed into the positions $x_i$.
 The second line, Eq~(\ref{eq:hamiltonian-mw-hidden}), is the Hamiltonian in the latent coordinate space $\mathbf{q}$, which is exact when $n=f$.
 Since the coordinate transformation is linear and orthogonal, the kinetic terms are kept in a simple form.
+When $n>f$, the equation represents an approximation where degrees of freedom are reduced through energy and one-dimensional entanglement-aware dimensionality reduction, provided the Coordinator is properly optimized.
+This dimensionality reduction could be a sufficient choice for accurate prediction of quantum mechanical energetics, including vibrational eigenenergies and energy redistribution phenomena.
 The third line, Eq~(\ref{eq:hamiltonian-mw-hidden-nnmpo}), is the Hamiltonian approximated by NN-MPO.

 While the integral between kinetic terms and wavefunction is easily evaluated because it has a SOP form, the integral between the potential term and wavefunction is not trivial.
 To evaluate the integral, we need to prepare the potential operator $\hat{V}$, derived from inserting the projection operator